safe finger foods for babies and toddlersPin

 Letting your baby start practicing to feed him or herself has many advantages:

-1. More content – He or she might be much more content at the dinner table, meaning that you have a chance to feed yourself.
+1. More satisfied – He or she might be much happier at the dinner table, meaning that you have a chance to feed yourself.

 2. Pincer grasp – Your baby gets to practice the pincer grasp